Blog

 Your Guide to Canadian Ugly Sweater Glory: Standing Out from the Timbits

-Ready to embrace the uniquely Canadian ugly sweater phenomenon?
-Here are some tips to ensure your holiday attire is truly a hockey stick out of the crowd:
+Do you feel equipped for the Canadian phenomena of nasty sweaters yet?
+Here are some tips to ensure your holiday attire is truly a hockey stick out of the crowd.

 • Think Local: